weiillen/network-protocol-engineering/README.md

 - simplified packet-loss and acknowledgement behavior in the congestion-control model;
 - single-process, single-client server structure rather than concurrent request handling.

-The limitations are documented rather than silently corrected so the repository remains an accurate record of the original work.

-## Provenance

-The programs originated in an introductory computer-networks course and are curated here as a technical portfolio.
-Assignment sheets, reports, compiled binaries, editor settings, packet captures, and starter archives were intentionally excluded from the public-facing repository.
-See [PRESERVATION.md](PRESERVATION.md) for the exact preservation policy.